Recession Proof Gardening Explained

 What should I grow first in a recession-proof garden?

-Start with foods you buy often, actually eat, and can grow reliably in your space, such as herbs, greens, peppers, tomatoes, beans, onions, or potatoes.
+Start with foods you buy often, actually eat, and can grow reliably in your space, such as herbs, greens, beans, peppers, tomatoes, onions, or potatoes.

 Can recession-proof gardening work in an apartment or small yard?